markbaaijens/rpmusicserver/README.md

   * in your file explorer, create a folder `ogg` under `smb://rpms/Publiek/Muziek`
   * in the web-interface, under Transcoder, Edit, change setting `OggFolder`
     * point to `/media/usbdata/user/Publiek/Muziek/ogg`
-    * click Save
 * for transcoding to mp3
   * in your file explorer, create a folder `mp3`under `smb://rpms/Publiek/Muziek`
   * in the web-interface, under Transcoder, Edit, change setting `Mp3Folder`
     * point to `/media/usbdata/user/Publiek/Muziek/mp3`

 ### Notes
-* Transcoding will be done by these default quality-levels: ogg = 1, mp3 = 128.
-Optionally, you can change these defaults
+* when transcoding, these default quality-levels are used: ogg = 1, mp3 = 128; optionally, you can change these defaults
-* Simultaneously rancoding  to ogg AND mp3 is possible; just set both `OggFolder` and `Mp3Folder`
+* you can simultaneously trancode to ogg AND mp3; just set both `OggFolder` and `Mp3Folder`

 ## Backup
 You can make a backup of all the data contained in your RPMS-server.
 You have the choice for a full, server-based backup.
 Or a remote backup, where your backup contains basically the data/user-part of RPMS.